 But first, let’s start with the basic definition.

 - Why are Supply Chain Performance Metrics Important?

-- 18 Supply Chain Performance Metrics You Should Be Monitoring
+- 18 Supply Chain Performance Metrics You Should Be Monitoring in 2024

 - Delivery Time